kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

     kuma-system   kuma-control-plane     ClusterIP      10.105.12.133   <none>           5681/TCP,443/TCP,5676/TCP,5677/TCP,5678/TCP,5679/TCP,5682/TCP,5653/UDP   90s
     ```

     In this example the value is `35.226.196.103:5685`.
-You pass this as the value of `<global-kds-address>` when you set up the remote control planes.
+You pass this as the value of `<global-kds-address>` when you set up the zone control planes.

 :::
 ::: tab "Helm"